bertdobbelaere/SorterHunter/README.md

 26 | 140 (*) | 139
 28 | 156 (*) | 155

 Above results were obtained while keeping also the depth (i.e. number of parallel operation steps) low.

+Moreover, for 25 and 26 inputs, the program was able to reduce the optimal depth upper bound from 14 to 13 layers.

 I committed the program to the public domain as inspiration source for further improvements on the subject of sorting networks.
-A list of best performing networks for input sizes up to 32 (as far as known by the author) can be found [here](http://users.telenet.be/bertdobbelaere/SorterHunter/sorting_networks.html)
+A list of best performing networks for input sizes up to 32 (as far as known by the author) can be found [here](http://users.telenet.be/bertdobbelaere/SorterHunter/sorting_networks.html).

 (*) Ref: "Using Symmetry and Evolutionary Search to Minimize Sorting Networks", Valsalam&Miikkulainen, 2013.